 Quick Summary

-This post covers various Vue project structures suitable for different project sizes:
+This post covers specific Vue project structures suited for different project sizes:

 - Flat structure for small projects